gvi70000/Telescope-coarse-position-system-using-BNO086-and-NEO-M9N-GNSS-module/README.md

 The KiCAD files can be downloaded here.

-The C library software for each IC:
+The C library software for each IC are uploaded in this repository.

-BNO086 9 axis IMU- Link

-BMP581 Temperature and pressure sensor- Link

-NEO-M9N GNSS Module- Link

-M95512 SPI EEPROM- Link